-The Water Conservation Division’s work plans are driven by the DPR GamePlan, GreenPrint Denver & Executive Order 123, DW Tap + Smart Plan and DPR’s Water Conservation Plan.
-Core initiatives include Water Conservation program management and Drought Preparedness planning, water usage billing and reporting, data management and analysis, water conservation plan review, irrigation standards management, and research and implementation of new technologies, Denver Water coordination, training for staff, updates to management and citizens which can include presentations, articles and annual reports, budget management of operations as well as Capital Improvement Program expenditures, recycled water conversions, and improving understanding of plant/water/soil relationships through the leadership of the City Park Greenhouse.
+As part of DPR"s water conservation efforts, the department engages in drought preparedness planning, water usage billing and reporting, data management and analysis, water conservation plan review, irrigation standards management, and research and implementation of new technologies.
+Additionally DPR coordinates a partnership with Denver Water, training for staff, budget management of operations, as well as Capital Improvement Program expenditures, reuse water conversions, and improving understanding of plant/water/soil relationships through the leadership of the City Park Greenhouse.

 If you see watering in the parks occurring between 10 a.m. and 6 p.m. the following may be occurring: